Deposit Money

 • Inflation risk: Because the APY (annual percentage yield) on certificates of deposit are fixed, you could find yourself earning an interest rate that lags current inflation, especially if macroeconomic conditions change fast.

-What is the average APY for CDs?
+What is the average APY for certificates of deposit?

 In the 1980s, the average certificate of deposit (CD) had a APY (annual percentage yield) of about 8%.
 During the 1990s, the average APY had dropped to about 5%.
 In the 2000s, average certificate of deposits APY had further dropped to 2%.
 Throughout the 2010s, the APY for certificates of deposit have consistently been below 1%.
 Due to rising interest rates, current certificates of deposit are hovering above 3% for the first time in twenty years.

 Of course, the range of options will depend on the terms of the CD and the issuing institution, but certificates of deposit do not currently offer interest rates that would be above the rate of inflation.
+Here can find more information about current rates from the FED.

 Is it better to have a savings account or a CD?